Skip to Main Content

 - The President traditionally consults with Senators and advisers before announcing the nomination.

-- The Senate Judiciary Committee considers the nomination, and conducts an intensive investigation of the nominee's background.
-This investigation includes a detailed questionnaire, which the nominee responds to in writing, and FBI reports, in addition to the independent confidential investigation conducted by the Judiciary Committee staff.
+- The Senate Judiciary Committee considers the nomination and conducts an intensive investigation of the nominee's background.
+This investigation includes a detailed questionnaire that the nominee responds to in writing and FBI reports, in addition to the independent confidential investigation conducted by the Judiciary Committee staff.

-- The Judiciary Committee holds hearings, where the nominee is questioned at length, and witnesses, both for and against the nomination, express their views.
+- The Judiciary Committee holds hearings, during which the nominee is questioned at length, and witnesses, both for and against the nomination, express their views.

 - The Judiciary Committee votes on the nomination, and reports its recommendation to the full Senate.
 At the same time it usually transmits a written committee report.